VHS Revival wages war with two of sci-fi’s most terrifying creations

 Final Verdict: Xenomorph

 The xenomorph would initially disable The Thing if it could first identify it, but that would almost certainly lead to infection.
 It could also impregnate the creature, but that would risk the assimilation of its offspring and put the whole species in jeopardy.
-A single xenomorph stranded on an otherwise lifeless planet would be easily assimilated, but xenomorphs are very rarely in that situation, and even if they were, what would be the point of assimilating a single, isolated creature?
+A single xenomorph stranded on an otherwise lifeless planet would be easily assimilated and therefore defeated, but xenomorphs very rarely travel alone, and even if they did, what would be the point of assimilating a single, isolated creature?
 The very nature of the The Thing is to find life to feed on.
 Seeking out a single entity would go directly against its nature.